Financial Aid Frequently Asked QuestionsClick the arrow for more information

 Is there financial aid available for summer school?

-What is MSU's school code for the FAFSA?
+What is Murray State's school code for the FAFSA?

 What happens to my loan when I am done with school?